 Religious Education at St. Mary's

-The Living Difference III syllabus is a concept based approach, looking at concepts that are common to all people, concepts that are shared by many religions and concepts that are distinctive to particular religions.
+The Living Difference IV syllabus is a concept based approach, looking at concepts that are common to all people, concepts that are shared by many religions and concepts that are distinctive to particular religions.
 As children move through primary school, they will have the opportunities over time to engage with all three groups of concepts.

 Much of our RE teaching is carried out through exploring the children’s ideas and emphasis is given to discussion and positive, quality talk.
 Our religious education learning provides a rich and wide range of experiences inside and outside the classroom, which give children opportunities to develop concepts and skills that will help them to make sense of their own experiences and beliefs, and to understand the beliefs and practices of members of faith communities through open, fair minded enquiry.
-Our teaching is based around an enquiry methodology which works through the ' communicate, apply, enquire, contextualise and evaluate' process.
+Our teaching is based around an enquiry methodology which works through the ' communicate, apply, inquire, contextualise and evaluate' process.
 Indoctrination and conversion are not part of the educational process and therefore have no place in religious education.
 Religious education is an educational subject in its own right, taught within an educational framework.